History of Worcester: After the Restoration

 After the restoration of the monarchy in 1660, Worcester cleverly used its location as the site of the final battles of the First Civil War (1646) and Third Civil War (1651) to mount an appeal for compensation from the new King Charles II.
 As part of this and not based upon any historical fact, it invented the epithet Fidelis Civitas (The Faithful City) and this motto has since been incorporated into the city's coat of arms.

-Around 1690, a news-sheet that started publication, which later became known as one of the oldest newspapers in the world, Berrow's Worcester Journal.
+Around 1690, a news-sheet started publication, which later became known as one of the oldest newspapers in the world, Berrow's Worcester Journal.